College & Dyscalculia

 Because the dyscalculic student can usually perform adequately in all areas except mathematics, they are prone to disgust and disbelief at their mysterious inability to demonstrate math competence.
 They will attempt to succeed through heroic persistence and determination.
 After all, they usually excel at reading, writing, and speaking, and most learning tasks come easily.
 While a positive attitude, diligence, and investment of inordinate time got them mercy grades through elementary and high school math, it rarely works in college.
 The dyscalculic is stonewalled because professors cannot give grades for effort, and must grade solely on independent, summative exam performance.

 See Complete College America's report on dismal college completion rates for students who test into remedial classes.

 What can be done?

-(2) Substitute courses that teach appreciation for quantitative reasoning and the greater world of mathematics, but do not require math calculation and memory of operations.
-Dyscalculic students can successfully write, speak and create concrete demonstrations of mathematical ideas, and can learn the language of mathematics, but cannot perform successfully independently on cumulative exams that involve calculation.
+Substitute courses that teach appreciation for quantitative reasoning and the greater world of mathematics, but do not require math calculation and memory of operations.
+Dyscalculic students can successfully write, speak and create concrete demonstrations of mathematical ideas, and can learn the language of mathematics, but cannot successfully and independently perform on cumulative exams involving calculation.
+College Examples

-(3) Pursue alternate paths to satisfy your College Algebra requirement and allow the use of just-in-time references during exercises and tests.
-Algebra Tools.
-Remedial Programs.
+Pursue alternate paths to satisfy the College Algebra requirement and allow the use of just-in-time references during exercises and tests or substitute constructive assessments (projects/products) for exams.

-(5) Pass-Fail grading for all courses involving quantitative reasoning components, or accommodations or academic adjustments for those components.
+Allow Pass-Fail grading for all courses involving quantitative reasoning.

-Facts to share with the Disabled Student Services Office:
+Facts to share with Disabled Student Services Office

 Developmental Dyscalculia (Specific Learning Disability in Mathematics, or Mathematics Learning Disorder) Diagnostic code: 315.1